JamesAtIntegratnIO/kustomized-helm-action/README.md

           helm_version: 'v3.14.4'
 ```

-In this example, the action will generate manifests for the Helm charts and kustomize overlays in the `dev` directory, and commit the changes to the `manifests` branch.
+In this example, the action will generate manifests for the Helm charts and Kustomize overlays in the `dev` directory and commit the changes to the `manifests` branch.
 It will use Helm version `v3.14.4`.

-## Diagram
+## Workflow Diagram with ArgoCD Integration

-Below is a diagram of how I use this with ArgoCD to manage changes on my cluster.
+Below is a diagram of how this action integrates with ArgoCD to manage changes on a Kubernetes cluster:

 ```mermaid
 sequenceDiagram